-In the following section, we will discuss the relation between the covariance matrix , and the linear transformation matrix .
+In the following paragraphs, we will discuss the relation between the covariance matrix , and the linear transformation matrix .

 Let’s start with unscaled (scale equals 1) and unrotated data.
 In statistics this is often refered to as ‘white data’ because its samples are drawn from a standard normal distribution and therefore correspond to white (uncorrelated) noise:

 The covariance matrix of this ‘white’ data equals the identity matrix, such that the variances and standard deviations equal 1 and the covariance equals zero:

 Now let’s scale the data in the x-direction with a factor 4:

 However, although equation (12) holds when the data is scaled in the x and y direction, the question rises if it also holds when a rotation is applied.
 To investigate the relation between the linear transformation matrix and the covariance matrix in the general case, we will therefore try to decompose the covariance matrix into the product of rotation and scaling matrices.

 where is an eigenvector of , and is the corresponding eigenvalue.

 Equation (13) holds for each eigenvector-eigenvalue pair of matrix .
 In the 2D case, we obtain two eigenvectors and two eigenvalues.
 The system of two equations defined by equation (13) can be represented efficiently using matrix notation:

 where is the matrix whose columns are the eigenvectors of and is the diagonal matrix whose non-zero elements are the corresponding eigenvalues.